bdunderscore/modular-avatar/docs~/docs/experimental-features/resonite-support.md

 # Resonite support

-Modular Avatar enables for building avatars for Resonite.
+Modular Avatar has experimental support for building avatars for Resonite.

 :::tip